shovansarkarece/css/Box_Model/box_model.md

 - **`margin: 50px;`**
 - **If you provide a single value, it applies to all sides equally.**

+###  ADVANCED MARGIN IN CSS

+ - **Auto Value: You can use margin: auto; to horizontally center an element within its container.
+This is commonly used for centering block-level elements.**

+- **Negative Margins: You can use negative margin values to overlap elements or pull elements closer to each other.
+However, be cautious with negative margins, as they can lead to unexpected layouts and should be used sparingly.**

+- **Collapsing Margins: When two adjacent margins meet, they can collapse into a single margin.
+This behavior is important to understand, especially when dealing with elements like paragraphs and headings.
+The larger of the two margins takes precedence.**

 #  PADDING IN CSS
 - **Padding is used to create space around an element's content, inside of any defined borders.**
 ### 1. Uniform Padding: